Bruegger Invest Limited

 Most banks stopped providing liquidity from mortgaged-backed securities after 2008.
 The 2011 eurozone debt crisis removed much of the sovereign debt as acceptable collateral, leaving US treasuries to fill the gap.
 The ensuing dollar shortage has left the world bereft of growth.

 The shape of the dollar at the heart of the monetary system established in 1944 has changed almost out of all recognition - but its role has not.
 The US dollar, once global money convertible into gold, has become national money with a global responsibility.
 The parallel international credit-based dollar, no longer money in the traditional sense, has largely replaced the official dollar as the global reserve.

 "I started my professional career in Japanese equities at Nomura in Japan's bubble economy of the 1980s.
 I was in US equities during the dotcom bubble and in emerging market fixed income and equities during the 2002-2011 emerging market boom.

 I formulated my Iceberg Monetary Theory in my quest to the causes of instabilities encountered throughout my professional career and developed a framework to invest more safely and profitably.

 Such instabilities have become the norm.
 The sharper and more permanent, the longer the gravitational pull acts on the prices of currencies, commodities, inflation, equity valuations as on the economy and income distribution.

 The world is one connected, permanently synchronising system.
 The dollar as the reserve sits at the top of the global financial architecture.
 The drivers of this system are the purveyors of private liquidity.

-We arrange our opportunities for profit as in a cupboard with the drawers organised into long and short opportunities for profits.
+We arrange our opportunities for profit as in a cupboard.
 Our Iceberg Monetary Theory framework tells us when what to pull out of the drawers and when to put it back again."